After 61 Years, America’s Busiest Highway Is Almost Complete

 Yet despite all these accolades, I-95 isn’t particularly beloved or extolled—though it appears in at least one Springsteen song.
 In some ways, it’s a lot like the densest cities on its path: a little rough around the edges, and nothing special to look at, but every day it does its job without much of a fuss.

-Except, that is, in New Jersey, where at one crucial juncture, I-95 utterly fails to do its job.
+Except, that is, in New Jersey, where at one crucial juncture, I-95 utterly fails to work.

 If you are driving northbound on I-95, just outside of Princeton, a road sign will warn you that I-95 North—the road you are on—is ending.
 But the physical road itself doesn’t end—instead, the highway veers south, now under the name Interstate 295.
 If you don’t get off at an exit, you will find yourself suddenly driving south, and have to do a complicated series of maneuvers to get back on a northbound road.